AllenInstitute/biorealistic-v1-model/README.md

 * `small`: 200 µm radius network.
 * `tiny`: 100 µm radius network.
 Mainly for testing the build script.
 * `profile`: For profiling workflows.
 200 µm radius.
+* `full`: The full size network (700 µm radius, ~203k neurons).

 You can create a custom size if you define parameters in `Snakefile`.

-Also, you can edit `V1model_seed_file.xlsx` to change what cell types are be included.
-For example, if you want to make L4 only network, you can delete all the cell types other than L4 from this file.
+Also, you can edit `V1model_seed_file.xlsx` to change what cell types are included.
+For example, if you want to make an L4-only network, you can delete all the cell types other than L4 from this file.

 Building the `full` model requires hundreds of GBs of memory.
 It usually needs to be run on a cluster computer, but it is not incorporated in the snakemake workflow yet.
 If you really need the `full` network, running the build script should be done manually.
-The subsequent processes should work fine once you build the model.
+The subsequent processes should work fine with skakemake once you build the model.

 ## Simulation pipelines for analysis